imd1005-web-development-winter-2023/lecture-slides/pages/intro/about-me.md

 Slide notes:

 * I'm Neil Mispelaar
+* Pronouns he / him
+* I'm a seniors dev at Stats Can.
+I've been with the public service for too many years
+* I've also done some private sector work and consulting, but my main calling is the GoC
 * My last name is a bit of pain for people to say so you can just call me Neil
 * That's a picture of me in my Code for Canada jacket - we'll talk more about that later
+* If you ever want to start a fight with developers online, just say what framework you use - people get very defensive - I don't get it - and I'm not trying to pick a fight with anyone - just being open and transparent

 -->